-The Algerian Eye Stitch is also known as the Algerian Eyelet Stitch or the Star Eyelet Stitch.
-It is used in cross stitch, embroidery, hardanger and plastic canvas projects.
-An Algerian Eye Stitch has at least eight straight stitches that radiate from a central hole to create a star like pattern inside a square area, which is why is it also called Star Stitch or Star Eyelet Stitch.
-The basic stitch uses 8 stitches, but can also use up to 16 stitches.
+The Algerian Eye Stitch is also called the Algerian Eyelet Stitch or the Star Eyelet Stitch.
+You may see it as a motif or fill stitch in cross stitch, embroidery, hardanger and plastic canvas projects.
+An Algerian Eye Stitch has at least eight straight stitches that radiate from a central hole to create a star-like pattern inside a square area.
+That explains its alternate names: Star Stitch or Star Eyelet Stitch.
+The basic stitch uses 8 stitches but can also use up to 16 stitches.

-Stitches are evenly spaced and arranged in a square.
-It can be worked in thick thread on canvas or a thinner thread on even weave fabrics.
-If worked on even weave fabric, like counted cross stitch fabric, the stitches should be pulled firmly during stitching to create holes, which are the ‘eyes’.
+Evenly spaced stitches are arranged in a square.
+You can work the stitch in thick thread on canvas or a thinner thread on even-weave fabrics.
+On even weave fabric, like counted cross stitch fabric, stitches can create holes if you pull firmly.
+This pull then creates the “eyes”.

-Algerian eye stitch can be worked as a single stitch, in rows to form bands or as an all over pattern fill.
+Algerian eye stitch is effective as a single stitch, in rows to form bands as well as an all over pattern fill.
 In the first sample I used two different styles of Algerian eye stitch in an all over pattern.

-The Algerian eye stitch has at least 8 ‘legs’ to the stitch.
-You could add another round, if you’d like, for 16 ‘legs’.
-Variations include going all of the way to the edge of the square, and I made every other one with the 2nd set of stitches not going to the edge of the square.
+The Algerian eye stitch has at least 8 “legs” in each stitch.
+Then you could add another round, if you’d like, for 16 “legs”.
+Variations include going all of the way to the edge of the square, but I made every other one with the 2nd set of stitches not going to the edge of the square.

 I used a variegated thread and love this 4″ sampler of the Algerian eye stitch!

 This second sample of the Eye Stitch shows how it looks with different threads.

 - Row 1: #12 pearl cotton, in an 8 ray stitch